tombola/taskplanner_django/docs/implementation.md

 **create_task_group**
 - Renders form for task creation
 - On template selection, reloads page with `template_id` to show token fields
+- Checks `debug_mode` from TaskPlannerSettings
+- On submission:
+  - If debug mode enabled: prints task structure to stderr
-- On submission, calls Todoist API to create tasks with token substitution
+  - If debug mode disabled: calls Todoist API to create tasks with token substitution
-- Requires `TODOIST_API_TOKEN` in settings
+- Requires `TODOIST_API_TOKEN` in settings (only when debug mode is disabled)

 **create_tasks_from_template**
-- Iterates through template's tasks and creates them via API
+- Iterates through template's tasks and creates them via API or prints debug info
+- Accepts `debug` parameter to control behavior
+- Prints debug header/footer when in debug mode

 **create_task_recursive**
 - Recursively creates tasks and subtasks
 - Performs token substitution in titles: replaces `{TOKEN}` with provided values
 - Parses comma-separated labels
-- Creates parent-child relationships for subtasks using `parent_id`
+- In normal mode: creates parent-child relationships for subtasks using `parent_id`
+- In debug mode: prints indented task hierarchy with labels and mock IDs

 ### Templates